tobias-theobald/cafe-bot-cobot/README.md

 ## Change some prices

-Just edit your [Google Docs Sheet](https://docs.google.com/spreadsheets).
+Just edit your [Google Sheet](https://docs.google.com/spreadsheets).
 The structure should be self-explanatory.

 ## Edit VAT / GST